Prevacid vs pantoprazole

 When it comes to acid-reducing medications, Prevacid and Pantoprazole are two commonly prescribed drugs.
 They belong to the same class of medications known as proton pump inhibitors (PPIs), but they have some key differences:

-See also Pantoprazole dose in elderly
+See also Pantoprazole enteric coated granules

 1. Chemical Structure: